-This peel features 25% Trichloracetic acid in an amber glass bottle.
+This peel features 50% Glycolic acid in an amber glass bottle.
 The amber glass protects the peel solution from degrading due to light exposure.
-TCA is a good choice for handling deeper wrinkles and deep hyperpigmentation.
-It tends to be stronger than lactic or glycolic acid peels, so beginner peelers should stick to a lower concentration of 8-15%.
+Glycolic acid is a good choice for handling deeper wrinkles and deep hyperpigmentation.
+It tends to be stronger than lactic acid peels, so advance peelers should stick to a higher concentration of 40-50%.

-If you’ve been using medium-level lactic acid peels for a while and would like to move up to something designed more for hyperpigmentation, this 25% TCA peel might be right up your alley!
+If you’ve been using medium-level lactic acid peels for a while and would like to move up to something designed more for hyperpigmentation, this 50% concentrated peel might be right up your alley!
 Sensitive skin may appreciate the simple ingredients with no added extracts.

 Prepping for a fun night out?
 This type of peel results in 3-7 days of peeling and extra-sensitive skin, so you need to be prepared in advance!

-When you think lactic acid isn’t quite working the way you would like, a TCA peel can be a more effective option for scarring!
+When you think lactic acid isn’t quite working the way you would like, thi peel can be a more effective option for scarring!